min2ha/ukwa-site/content/target/17474/index.en.md

   "subject": "UK General Election 2015"
 }

-# Association of Employment and Learning Providers: Manifesto for Driving an Economic Recovery

 The Association of Employment and Learning Providers (AELP) is a trade association for vocational learning and employment providers in Britain.